-Hot coatings are a two-part, sprayable, coating materials.
-Those can be based on polyurethane, or polyuria, or a mixture of both.
-Once applied, those type of coatings will cure within seconds to a hard surface.
+Hot coatings are a sprayable two-part coating.
+They can be based on polyurethane, or polyuria, or a mixture of both.
+Once applied, they will cure within seconds to a hard surface.

-When applied properly, it provides a good surface addition to Massivit prints.
-The use of such coating method provides a close-to-perfect cover and hides the print layers, without the need for prolonged polishing.
-In addition to this, coating a model with hot coating improves its durability to external conditions; depending on the type of material, it can make it less brittle and improve fire resistance.
-Some Hot coatings, especially flexible-hot-polyuria, will turn the model to virtually unbreakable.
+When applied properly, they provide a good outer surface for Massivit prints.
+These coatings provide a near-perfect cover, and hide the print layers, eliminating the need for prolonged polishing of the model.
+In addition, applying a hot coating to a model improves its durability.
+Depending on the material, it can make the model less brittle, and improve its fire resistance.
+Some hot coatings, especially flexible hot polyuria, will make the model virtually unbreakable.

-This guide will use two specific products for demonstrating the operation of applying hot coating but is valid for a wide range of similar materials.
-The specific materials that are used in this document are:
+This guide will demonstrate how to apply a hot coating using two specific products, but it is also valid for a wide range of similar materials.
+The specific materials used in this document are:

-EasyFlo Spray FR- by polytek, as an example for Hot rigid polyurethane
+EasyFlo Spray FR- by polytek, an type of Hot rigid polyurethane

-XS 350 – by line-x, as an example for Hot flexible polyuria
+XS 350 – by line-x, a type ofHot flexible polyuria

 When to use

-Although hot coatings can be used on any model, we recommend using it mainly on big objects that need to withstand extreme outdoor conditions and are to be seen from far.
-The reason for these conditions is that the material application is somewhat complicated and requires skill and practice.
+Although hot coatings can be used on any model, we recommend using it mainly on big objects that need to withstand extreme outdoor conditions, and that are to be seen from far.
+The reason is that the material application is complicated and requires skill and practice.